-alization eshold Estimated Useful Life
+Capitalization Threshold

-Buildings and improvements \$ 5,000 20-40 Years
+Buildings and improvements Furniture and equipment \$ 5,000 20-40 Years

-Furniture and equipment \$ 5,000 5-20 Years
+\$ 5,000 5-20 Years

 9. Long-Term Obligations

 Long-term obligations represent the District's future obligations or future economic outflows.
 The liabilities are reported as due within one year or due within more than one year in the statement of net assets.